UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 - Detect current location of customer.
 - Allow customers to pick their exact location using Google Maps.
 - Autofill checkout fields with information pulled from Google Maps.
-- Automatically translates map's buttons based on site language (set in WordPress' general settings).
+- Automatically translates map's buttons based on the site's language (set in WordPress' general settings).
+- Show/Hide Map based on Shipping Method
 - Show/Hide Map based on Shipping Class
 - Include a QR Code or button link to the customer's selected location in the WooCommerce order emails.
 - "View on map" button to allow admin to view exact location for delivery of any order.